-Excellent flavour and first to turn red.
-We are continuously amazed at Carmen’s earliness, sweet flavour and dependability.
-An All America Standards winner that is perfect for use in salads or roasting, Very sweet and quite heavy yielding.
-This hybrid was developed to set fruit under cooler conditions so it is a great choice for short season areas.
-2.5" fruit.
-65 days to green and 80 days to red from transplanting.
+Carmen is a sweet Italian frying pepper with excellent flavour perfect for use in salads, grilled, or roasted.
+This heavy yielding hybrid is an AAS winner developed to set fruit under cooler conditions, so it is a great choice for short season areas.
+Maturity is 65 days to green and 80 days to red from transplanting.
 Approx. 20 seeds/pkg.

 Peppers require a long, warm growing season.
 Seed should be started indoors in March or 8 weeks prior to transplanting.
 To start seed indoors, sow 2-3 seeds 1⁄4” deep, in 1x1” cells and provide constant moisture and a soil temperature of 26-29 degrees C. After germination (1-2 weeks), thin seedlings to one per cell.
 Once seedlings develop 2-3 true leaves, transplant into larger containers (2x2” or 3x3”).

 Provide lots of sunlight or artificial light.
 If you must place pots on your windowsills, be aware that it may get very hot on sunny days and very cold at night.
 Plants may dry out or get frost or heat damage.
 Turn containers frequently to allow plants to grow evenly.
 Protect plants from extreme temperature swings.
 Room temperature is fine.
 Water whenever potting mix is dry to the touch.
 Feed regularly with any balanced water-soluble fertilizer.
 It is better to feed with a weak solution every time you water (constant feed), than with a strong solution every 2 weeks.
 You may also use a slow release fertilizer especially for containers, such as SmartCote Hanging Basket Food or Earthworm Castings.
 Removing 1-2 sets of leaves from each stem or “pinching” may help some varieties stay bushy and produce more flowers.